-It’s usually recommended to clean the toilet at least once a week, but even twice or more can make a huge difference in time, effort, and lessening the overall gross factor.
+It’s usually recommended to clean the toilet at least once a week, but even twice or more can make a huge difference in time and effort, and it can lessen the overall gross factor.

 We prefer to “deep clean” the toilets, as mentioned in this step, and then do maintenance cleanings a few days out of the week, which focuses mainly on the tank, handle, seat, and rim after cleaning the counter, sink, and faucet.